• eTools

 Extensive Network and Dedicated Experts

 ICBC offers a wide range sophisticated financial services to individual customers in the Greater Bay Area, with over 1,200 services points and a team of over 30,000 dedicated specialists.
-At every service point, Cross-border ambassadors are stationed to provide a professional financial services .
+At every service point, Cross-border ambassadors are stationed to provide professional financial services .
 To ensure convenient access, we have established core branches in areas frequently visited by cross-border customers, such as Queen's Road Central and the China Hong Kong City.

 Northbound Scheme (For eligible Hong Kong residents)